ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :noindent:
    :adaptive:

    The following method should add up all of the elements in the passed-in array -- so {1,2,3,12} should return 18 (Note when the method is called, the index will always start off as 0).
 But the blocks have been mixed up and include two extra blocks that are not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static int sumElements(int[] arr, int index) {